Wire82/org.openhab.binding.heos/README.md

 Reboot | Switch | Reboot the whole HEOS System.
 Can be used if you get in trouble with the system DynamicGroupHandling | Switch | If this option id activated the system automatically removes groups if they are ungrouped.
 Only works if the group is added via an UI.
 BuildGroup | Switch | Is used to define a group.
 The player which shall be grouped has to be selected first.
 If Switch is then activated the group is build.
+Playlists | String | Plays a Playlist on the prior selected Player Channel (see below) Playlists are identified by numbers.
+List can be found in the HEOS App

 ## **Experimental**